Rockcastle County, Kentucky

-Rockcastle County is a county located in the southeastern part of the U.S. state of Kentucky.
+Rockcastle County is a county located in the south-central part of the U.S. state of Kentucky.
 As of the 2020 census, the population was 16,037.
 Its county seat is Mt.
 Vernon.

 The county was founded in 1810 and named for the Rockcastle River, which runs through it; the river, in turn, is named for its rock cliffs.
 Rockcastle County is part of the Richmond-Berea, KY Micropolitan Statistical Area, which is also included in the Lexington-Fayette–Richmond–Frankfort, KY combined statistical area.

 Geography

 According to the United States Census Bureau, the county has a total area of 318 sqmi, of which 317 sqmi is land and 1.6 sqmi (0.5%) is water.